 The editors, Linda C. Gugin and James E. St. Clair, took some time to answer questions about the book.
 They will sign copies at the annual Holiday Author Fair from noon to 4 p.m. on Saturday, Dec.
 5.

 We were asked to take on this project by Indiana Historical Society Press editors Ray Boomhower and Kathy Breen in early 2011.
 We had three books previously published by the IHS Press a biography of Sherman Minton in 1997 and books on Indiana governors (2006) and Indiana Supreme Court justices (2010), both of which we edited.

-I would like to have included Lucy Taggart (18801960) an accomplished artist and the daughter of political boss Thomas Taggart.
+I would like to have included Lucy Taggart (1880-1960) an accomplished artist and the daughter of political boss Thomas Taggart.
 She was a prominent figure in the life of the Hoosier state for over half a century.
 I loved her paintings.
-She was especially known for her portraits, but also for her landscapes and still lives.
+She was especially known for her portraits, but also for her landscapes and still lifes.
 Her works were exhibited in eastern galleries such as the Pennsylvania Academy of Fine arts in Pennsylvania and for the National Association of Women Painters and Sculptors at the Colony Club, a women’s organization in New York.
 Her work was also exhibited five times in the Hoosier Salon.
-She taught painting classes at the Herron School of Art and served on the Board of the school for forty-four years.
+She taught painting classes at the Herron School of Art and served on the Board of the school for 44 years.